 Winter in Texas can range from sunny, warm days to chilly and snowy weather.
-Now, snow is a special occurrence in Texas, however, it can be spotted once a year in certain regions of the state.
+Now, snow is a special occurrence in Texas.
+However, it can be spotted once a year in certain regions of the state.
 Areas in the Panhandle and West Texas seem to see more snow compared to the rest of the state.
 However, snow flurries and ice rarely but do occur in central Texas and even south Texas.
 Want to get a glimpse of snow?
-The six spots listed below give you the best chance of seeing snow in Texas where, if you’re lucky, you can enjoy a winter wonderland.
+The top spots listed below give you the best chance of seeing snow in Texas, where, if you’re lucky, you can enjoy a winter wonderland.

-Dallas and the cities surrounding Dallas have been known to have a couple inches of snow a year.
-Since cities tend to be warmer than country areas, your best bet would be to travel outside of the city of Dallas to catch more snowfall if snow is predicted on the forecast.
-Areas like Fort Worth, Grapevine, Arlington and other surrounding towns are also great options too, since these cities will most likely get caught in the same snowstorm as Dallas.
-Even if you don’t see snow during your winter visit, there are still plenty of holiday and winter activities in Dallas, which is the third most populous city in the state and the ninth most populous in the nation.
+Dallas and the cities surrounding Dallas have been known to have a couple of inches of snow a year.
+Since cities tend to be warmer than country areas, your best bet would be to travel outside of the city of Dallas to catch more snowfall if snow is predicted in the forecast.
+Areas like Fort Worth, Grapevine, Arlington and other surrounding towns are also great options too since these cities will most likely get caught in the same snowstorm as Dallas.
+Even if you don’t see snow during your winter visit, there are still plenty of holiday and winter activities in Dallas, which is the third-most populous city in the state and the ninth-most populous in the nation.

 Snow is rare in most of Big Bend National Park.
-However since the park is home to higher elevations, areas above 3,500 feet are sprinkled with snow a couple times a year.
+However, since the park is home to higher elevations, areas above 3,500 feet are sprinkled with snow a couple of times a year.
 Although a desert environment, Big Bend National Park receives cold temperatures during the winter season.
-For Texans who would rather see snow from afar, Big Bend National Park is a great option since typically only the higher areas receive the white stuff.
+For Texans who would rather see snow from afar, Big Bend National Park is a great option since, typically, only the higher areas receive the white stuff.
 Who doesn’t love views of snow-capped mountains?
 Even if it doesn’t snow, you’ll find plenty to see and do in this park.